-- "Senior Management": The senior executives designated by the Board who are responsible for oversight of the bank-wide strategy or material business lines, including Executive Directors, Chief Executive, Deputy Chief Executives, Chief Risk Officer and Chief Financial Officer.. - "Key Personnel": The employees whose individual business activities involve the assumption of material risk which may have significant impact on risk exposure, or whose individual responsibilities are directly and materially linked to the risk management, or those who have direct influence to the profit, including General Managers of material business lines, General Manager of Financial Markets Department, as well as General Managers of risk control functions.
+- "Senior Management": The senior executives designated by the Board who are responsible for oversight of the bank-wide strategy activities or those of bank's material business lines, including Executive Directors, Chief Executive, Alternate Chief Executive, Deputy Chief Executives, Chief Risk Officer, Chief Financial Officer and Assistant Chief Executive. - "Key Personnel": The employees whose individual business activities involve the assumption of material risk which may have significant impact on risk exposure, or whose individual responsibilities are materially linked to the risk management, or those who have direct influence to the profit, including General Managers of material business lines, General Manager of Financial Markets Department, as well as General Managers of risk control functions.